 A life for the trees

-Mitch Friedman is the executive director of Conservation Northwest (known first as Greater Ecosystem Alliance, then Northwest Ecosystem Alliance), which he founded in 1988 after being an activist leader in efforts to save ancient forests.
-He was also a founding board member of both The Wildlands Project and American Lands Alliance.
-He has a degree in zoology with a special interest in conservation biology from the University of Washington and has received conservation awards from Sunset Magazine, Society for Conservation Biology, The Wilderness Society, and others.
+Mitch Friedman is the executive director of Conservation Northwest, which he founded in 1988 after being an activist leader in efforts to save ancient forests.
+He was a founding board member of The Wildlands Network, Western Lands Alliance, and the Bellingham Bay Foundation.
+He has a degree in zoology from the University of Washington and has received conservation awards from Sunset Magazine, Society for Conservation Biology, The Wilderness Society, and others.
 In 2003 he was named by Washington Law and Politics Magazine as one of the "25 smartest people in Washington."

-Among his best known stunts include:
+Among his best known stunts are:

-Organizing the first spotted owl protection protests
+- Organizing the first spotted owl protection protests;

-Conceiving and organizing the Ancient Forest Rescue Expedition, nationwide educational tours featuring a giant log towed by a semi-truck
+- Conceiving and organizing the Ancient Forest Rescue Expedition, nationwide educational tours featuring a giant log towed by a semi-truck;